mgdm/htmlq/README.md

     htmlq [FLAGS] [OPTIONS] <selector>...

 FLAGS:
     -h, --help                 Prints help information
+    -w, --ignore-whitespace    When printing text nodes, ignore those that consist entirely of whitespace -p, --pretty               Pretty-print the serialised output
-    -t, --text       Output the contents of text elements -V, --version    Prints version information
+    -t, --text                 Output only the contents of text nodes inside selected elements -V, --version              Prints version information

 OPTIONS:
-    -a, --attribute <attributes>    Attributes to return from selected elements -f, --filename <FILE>           The input file.
+    -a, --attribute <attribute>    Only return this attribute (if present) from selected elements -f, --filename <FILE>          The input file.
 Defaults to stdin -o, --output <FILE>            The output file.
 Defaults to stdout

 ARGS:
     <selector>...
 The CSS expression to select